code-saturne/code_saturne/docs/doxygen/user_guide/ug_output.md

 ```

 For each solved variable, it provides:
-- The number if iterations required for the linear solvers (which depends on the
+- The number of iterations required for the linear solvers (which depends on the
   chosen solver type, and may be converted to an "equivalent" cost estimation
   in some cases).
 - The normalized residual.